 Portraits of the Femme Fierce artists taken during the 2015 festival have been released by photographer Lewis Phillips.
-Lewis, a good friend of this blog, has spent a lot of time documenting the art of the East End and we’ve featured a lot of his work here on the blog before.
+Lewis, a good friend of this blog, has spent a lot of time documenting the art of the East End.
+We’ve also featured his work here on the blog before.

-This time though he focused on the people, namely the 100 or so female street artists who descended upon the Leake Street tunnel to paint it brilliant blue in aid of the charity Plan UK on international women’s day.
-It’s the second time the festival has run and the second time Lewis has released a series of portraits with the first being in 2014 and which you can see here.
+This time he focused on the people.
+Namely the 100 or so female street artists who descended upon the Leake Street tunnel as part of Femme Fierce.
+It’s the second time the festival has run and the second time Lewis has released a series of portraits.
+You can see his work from 2014 here.

 We last featured work from Lewis as he documented homelessness on the Strand.
-That show in Trafalgar square shone a light on the challenges, particularly the mental health issues, faced by people on the street in one of the wealthiest areas of the city.
-Prior to that we showcased some of his work on Brick Lane which captured some of the dynamism of that particular street.
+That show in Trafalgar square shone a light on the challenges faced by people on the street in one of the wealthiest areas of the city.
+Prior to that we showcased some of his work on Brick Lane.
+There he captured some of the dynamism of that particular street.

-This work though is about documenting the creativity of the tunnel but not through the art of the walls, rather than by featuring the personalities of the artists themselves.
-The portraits he’s taken are a unique insight into the artists of the Leake Street tunnel, a few can be seen below but most can be visited by heading to www.lewisphillipsimages.com.
+This work though is about documenting the creativity of the tunnel but not through the art of the walls.
+Rather this is by featuring the personalities of the artists themselves.
+The portraits taken are a unique insight into the artists of the Leake Street tunnel.
+A few can be seen below but most can be visited by heading to www.lewisphillipsimages.com.